 Regulatory agencies require companies using microbial cell lines that produce products for human use to regularly complete biosafety testing to ensure that cell banks are free of phage contamination.
 (US FDA (21 CFR Part 58 and 210/211) Both master cell banks (MCB), and end of production cell banks (EOP) must be tested regularly for phage contamination.
 The testing frequency varies between products and is regulated on a case by case basis by the applicable regulatory agency.

-Avance Biosciences offers comprehensive services for bacterial cell lines for all stages of production under cGMP/GLP regulatory compliance.
+Avance Biosciences offers comprehensive services for E. coli bacterial cell lines for all stages of production under GLP/GMP regulatory compliance.
 Negative and positive controls will be plated along with the test articles.